 We have so far ignored the fact that electromagnetic radiation can be directed toward targets through means of a properly constructed antenna.
 Here we discuss simple physical limits on such directivity.
-The key results regarding aperture and field strength can be found in any elementary text on electromagnetic propagation such as [35].
+For continuity, the development is included in APPENDIX A and can be found in any elementary text on electromagnetic propagation such as [35].

 So, consider a transmit aperture of radius L, a receive aperture of radius R and a distance between them of D. Further, assume that the radiation has wavelength λ .
-The fraction of energy captured is given by where we restrict G < 1 since the captured power cannot exceed the transmitted power.
+The fraction of energy captured is given by where we restrict $G \leq 1$ since the captured power cannot exceed the transmitted power.